 advocates for the academic success of all students.
 We create and promote strategies that integrate the teaching of native American history, culture, language and government.
 Educators in Washington's schools look to our staff for leadership and technical assistance.

 The first state-endorsed curriculum to be aligned with Common Core Standards, Since Time Immemorial: Tribal Sovereignty in Washington State is easy to implement - all lesson plans and materials are online and free.
-Since its launch in 2010, Tribal Sovereignty in Washington State has become a model for curriculum nationwide.
+The STI website is being updated, revised, and edited.

 Indian Education Upcoming Events List -- March 2018